CameronMangione/weather/README.md

-# Seattle Weather Project (This is a template README.md file that you can adapt to your project)
+# Seattle Weather Project: Comparing Precipitation Levels in Seattle vs. Pittsburgh

 > This project analyzes differences in precipitation data between one station Seattle and a singular station in Pittsburgh.